ild-thl/summarAIzer/README.md

 # 🎓 SummarAIzer

-AI Content Generator for Moodle Moot DACH talks with built-in GDPR compliance checking.
+AI Content Generator for talks, classes or workshops.

 ## Features